haolian9/nag.nvim/readme.md

 ```

 ## thanks
-* NrrwRgn.vim was my good old friend, and is the one that inspired this plugin.
+* NrrwRgn.vim, my good old friend, the one inspired this plugin.